diondlewis/feedreader/README.md

 ### The Menu:
 should be hidden by default
 <br>
-should change visibility when clicked.
+should change visibility when clicked

 ### Initial Feeds:
-should have at least 1 entry in the feed container.
+should have at least 1 entry in the feed container

-**New Feed Selection:**
+###New Feed Selection:
-should change content when loadFeed is called.
+should change content when loadFeed is called